-Bears Mill in Darke County is one of the last water powered mills still in operation in Ohio today.
+Bears Mill in Darke County is one of the last water powered mills still in operation in Ohio.
 The 4 story mill has become more of a museum than a full day to day mill.
-The mill still mills tho.
+The mill still mills though.

-Bear Mill has a shop on the first floor with a wide variety of kitchen utensils, pottery, decor, and ever chaining selection of art.
+Bears Mill has a shop on the first floor with a wide variety of kitchen utensils, pottery, decor, and ever chaining selection of art.
 Of course the shop also offers a selection of grains milled on site.
-The shop is a nice place to get a gift, or even just to get something for oneself.
+It is a nice place to get a gift, or even just to get something for oneself.

 Along with the beautiful mill are the acres of land surrounding it.
 Take a hike along the powerful Greenville Creek and see the force that drives the wheels inside.
 Sit and enjoy the sounds of the water and nature at the gazebo near-by.
 So stop by to pick up some grain, a painting, or just to see the old work mill.

 Right down the street from the Garst Museum is the Famous Maid-Rite.
 Named Best burger in Ohio at times, but the award like the meat in the sandwich, is loose.